Lilith (painting): Reception

 When Collier presented his monumental painting to the public, he received mostly acclaim, beginning with the London Exhibition of the Royal Academy of Arts, in 1887.

 On the occasion of the 11th Summer show of London's Grosvenor Gallery in 1887, The Photographic News magazine found the Lilith nude study to be of considerable value.
 The exhibition catalog itself notes that the painting is worth looking at closely in terms of craftsmanship and sensitivity, and that the painterly execution of the snake is also noteworthy.
 The British Architect magazine noted that few painters could paint like Collier, and only an handful of them probably would be able to paint the snake like him.

 The journal The Athenaeum ruled that Collier provoked a risky comparison by taking inspiration from Dante Gabriel Rossetti's poem Lilith in his painting.
 His Lilith features a sturdy model of about 25 years of age, standing erect, naked, arms crossed in front of her body, tilting her head slightly to one side so that her light blonde hair could fall down her back like a cloak.
 She is ensnared by a monstrous snake, which coils around her and pushes its head over her shoulder.
 The female figure is magnificently painted, thoroughly thought out, carefully worked, but is more reminiscent of Salammbô.
-Highly commendable as an informed study, it was by no means Rossetti's mystical demon, described as rosy, lovely, amorous, and devilish.
+Highly commendable as an informed study, it was by no means too similar to Rossetti's.

 The Spectator attested to the picture's detailed, skilfully crafted and realistic depiction, which, however, meant that "somehow all poetry and every feeling had slipped away in the execution" and emphasized that in general every nude painting "which only realizes the superficial of the body strives, and in a realistic way, must be bad art” if it is painted uninspired of feelings and thoughts.

 The painting was part of the exhibition Wild.
 Fashion Untamed at the Metropolitan Museum of Art in New York, in 2004.